Walpa Gorge Walk

 - Walpa (windy) Gorge is a 2.6km return walk following a rocky track that rises and falls within sheer red rugged walls, ultimately reaching a non-permanent stream.

-We left our visit till late in the day as it had felt hot, choosing to do the Walpa Gorge Walk, before a planned retreat to a distance for the Kata Tjuta sunset.
+We left our visit till late in the day as it had felt hot, choosing to do the shorter Walpa Gorge Walk, before retreating to a little distance away to watch the sunset.

 We learned later it had been 40C that day!

-No wonder we thought it felt a little ‘warm’
+No wonder we’d thought it felt a little ‘warm’ 😉

 The heat reflecting off the track, even late in the afternoon was unrelenting.